fibbojs/fibbo/docs/guide/fundamentals.md

 | ----- | -------- | ------ | ------- |
 | `1`   | `1`      | `0.5`  | `100px` |

-That means that if you want to create a cube with a size of `1` in Fibbo, it will be `1` in Three.js, `0.5` in Rapier, and `100px` in PixiJS.
+That means that if you create a component with a size of `1` in Fibbo, it will be `1` in Three.js, `0.5` in Rapier, and `100px` in PixiJS.
 You can consider `1` is equivalent to 1 meter in the real world.

 When using Fibbo's classes and methods, you should always use the Fibbo unit system and all the conversions will be done automatically for you.
 But if for some reason you need to use the underlying libraries directly, you should be aware of the unit system they use.